Simple Harmonic Motion Lab Report Chegg

 T² = (4π²/g)L

-Similar to the spring-mass system, this equation suggests a linear relationship between T² and L. Plotting T² on the y-axis and L on the x-axis should yield a straight line with a slope of 4π²/g.
+Similar to the spring-mass system, this equation suggests a linear relationship between T² and L. Think about it: plotting T² on the y-axis and L on the x-axis should yield a straight line with a slope of 4π²/g.
 From the slope, you can calculate the acceleration due to gravity g.

 Important Considerations: